babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `--moniker`: A human-readable name for your finality provider

 > ⚠️ **Important**: The same EOTS key should not be used by different
 > finality providers.
 This could lead to slashing.
-Only use this if you have
-> multiple finality providers.

 Optional parameters:
 - `--website`: Your finality provider's website